10up/gutenberg-best-practices/training/Block-Based-Themes/03-site-editor.md

 The key distinction: template parts always maintain a live link.
 When you edit a part, every template that references it gets the update.

 Patterns have two modes.
 When an editor **inserts** a pattern into a post, the markup is copied and detached.
 But when a template **references** a pattern via `<!-- wp:pattern {"slug":"..."} /-->`, the pattern re-executes on every page load.
-We'll use patterns this way in [Lesson 9](./09-archive-templates-and-cards.md).
+[Lesson 9](./09-archive-templates-and-cards.md) digs into the tradeoffs of both modes, and why we ultimately reach for a custom block instead.

 ## Registering custom templates